rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 In most cases the preparation for wider opening will be undertaken by the headteacher and senior colleagues.
-However, relevant bodies (such as local authorities, academy trusts or governing bodies, depending on the school type) retain responsibility for key decisions and plans should be confirmed with them, particularly risk assessments of the school opening more widely, before pupils and staff return.
+However, relevant bodies (such as local authorities, academy trusts or governing bodies, depending on the school type) them should support and work with the headteacher, and should particularly assure themselves that risk assessments of the school opening more widely, before pupils and staff return, are carried out appropriately and measures put in place to address identified risks.

 We expect schools and trusts to work closely with: